kvn-dtrx/ds-project-template/template/readme.md

 ---

-⚠️⚠️⚠️
+⚠️⚠️⚠️ **NOTE** ⚠️⚠️⚠️

-**NOTE:**
+This repository represents the

-The logical root directory of the present location actually corresponds to the physical root of [this repository](https://github.com/kvn-dtrx/ds-project-template).
+To The logical root directory of this repository is moved to [`meta/`](./meta/)!

+Won't employ  we decided to move the TO make templating for the user as convenient as possible (and submodules subtrees or dedicated documentation branches), the logical root of

-This note should be removed prior to project submission, of course.
+This note is intended to be removed before project submission.

-⚠️⚠️⚠️

 ---

 ## Synopsis

+### Problem Description

 <!--
 TODO: Write this section